 “I'm so glad I live in a world where there are Octobers.”
 L. M. Montgomery

-As well, as being one of my favourite books, this quote from Anne of Green Gables is how I feel about Autumn.
-I love the colder weather and the changing colours of the leaves.
+As well as being one of my favourite books, this quote from Anne of Green Gables is how I feel about autumn.
+I love the cooler weather and the changing colours.

-Reading autumn and fall picture books in the classroom means you can explore the changes in nature as autumn arrives.
+Autumn and fall mean back to school, a dip in temperature and dark nights.
+Reading picture books about fall in the classroom means you can explore the changes in nature as autumn arrives.
 You can also research global festivals and celebrations, such as Dia de Los Muertos, Guy Fawkes Night, Thanksgiving, Diwali, Halloween, Loy Krathong and Yi Peng and Moon Festival.